History of US military policies towards gays, lesbians & bisexuals:

 military, and allow qualified persons of all sexual orientations to serve.

-1993-JUL-19:"Don't ask, don't tell policy (DADT):"
+1993-JUL-19: "Don't ask, don't tell policy (DADT):"

 President Clinton, faced with strong opposition from military leaders, broke his promise by introducing the DADT policy.
-He said that the policy would establish:

 "... a